 Today, I escaped a near death experience for the umpteenth time.
 Thanks to my mom, the root cause.
 Why bring me into the world if she knew she couldn’t shoulder the aftermath?
 Why didn’t she just take some pills to flush me out through her vagina?
 Or just perform the pillow play and sap me of my breath?
-I hate myself, but I can’t hate her less.
-I really can’t.
+I hate myself, but I couldn’t hate her less.
+I really couldn’t.

 19 years ago, in a suburb of OG called Puratto, I was born.
 As told by dad, it was one of the most beautiful places in the world, and even though the residents lived in simplicity, they lived in comfort.

 Dad used to tell me how beautiful I am, how pretty my mom was and how it was she I took after.
 He told me how beautiful I smile.

 I also remember him telling me how the suburb was a village bathed in flowers.
 The people cultivated flowers and farmed bees.
 He told me about the orange sunsets that stretched across the horizons of the suburb and how it painted the flowers in our garden in an astonishing shades of colours.